kingilsildor/data-science/README.md

 - Basic level of information visualization (e.g., knowing how to draw plots using python packages, understanding the differences between a bar chart and histogram)
 - Basic level of research methods (e.g., knowing what “research questions” mean, understanding basic hypothesis testing methods like t-test)

-# Registration

-More information about procedures and registration periods can be found at [course registration](https://student.uva.nl/en/topics/course-registration).

 # Teaching Method and Contact Hours

 - Lecture